The Game Is Over (song)

 "The Game Is Over" is a song by American rock band Evanescence.
 The song was released as a digital download on July 1, 2020 by BMG as the second single from the band's fifth studio album, The Bitter Truth.
 The song was written by the band and produced by Nick Raskulinecz.

 Background

 In a statement, Amy Lee said, "This song is about being sick of the facade.
 The disguises we wear for others to make them feel comfortable, the inside feelings being so different than what we show on the outside to fit within the boundaries of what's socially acceptable, or what's not going to make you unpleasant or too 'weird' to be around."

 The track has been described as a heavy metal song that "brings back the nostalgia" of grunge and early 2000's emo, and has been compared to the music of Nirvana and Tool.

 Music video

 An official music video to accompany the release of "The Game Is Over" was first released onto YouTube on July 3, 2020.
-The video was filmed by each member of the band on their phones while in isolation, in collaboration with director P.R.
+Like "Wasted on You", the video was also filmed during the COVID-19 pandemic by each member of the band on their phones while in isolation, in collaboration with director P.R.
 Brown.